Shadow Galactica: Chaos

 Chaos appears as an enormous mass of black fourth-dimensional space.
 It is revealed that Chaos was a being who failed to become a star, and that it merged itself with the Galaxy Cauldron, so destroying Chaos would result in the destruction of the Cauldron as well.
 It emerges that, during the course of the series, Chaos sends out incarnations in the form of Sailor Moon's major enemies (Queen Metaria, Wiseman, Master Pharaoh 90 and Queen Nehelenia), and eventually uses Sailor Galaxia to steal Sailor Crystals to attract Sailor Moon to the Cauldron.
 In the end, with the help of all of the Guardians, Sailor Moon is able to force it into the Cauldron and everyone who was killed is sent back, each to their planet and time of origin, reincarnated after the battle.
 However, it is indicated that Chaos is not dead and will come back as Sailor Chaos much the same as it did in Sailor Cosmos's future.

 In the anime adaptation, Galaxia reveals herself as the guardian who sealed Chaos within her own body and thus saved the galaxy.
 She holds the golden bracelets created for her by Chaos which grants her eternal life and the power to extract starseeds.
 She also gives each Sailor Animamate a pair to wear.
 Chaos corrupts Galaxia, so that Galaxia can fight the Light of Hope, which is Galaxia's own star seed.
 However, Sailor Moon is able to reach the small bit of hope left in Galaxia's own heart, and she releases Chaos from her body.
 Chaos leaves Galaxia to inhabit the hearts of all people, which was stated to be its original residence.

 In the Eien Densetsu musical, Chaos appears as Kyaosu (キャオス, Kyaosu), another male servant of Galaxia.
 He functions as comic relief and is apparently very weak.
 He disguises himself as the director of a school play that the younger Guardians are starring in and also poses as the Three Lights' manager.
 Later on in the musical, he makes a deal to assist Sailor Moon, taking her and the Starlights to the Galaxy Cauldron and promising to save a Sailor Guardian from death (he saves Sailor Mercury).
 However, after Galaxia's defeat, Kyaosu reveals himself to be Chaos.
 With his power sealed inside Galaxia, he was forced to inhabit a weak physical shell but after Moon purged his energy from Galaxia, he regains his full strength and once more threatens to destroy the galaxy.
 He is defeated when all the Guardians, including a revived Galaxia, combine their powers.

-Ryuuji Kasahara played the role of Chaos.
+In the Cosmos film, Chaos is voiced by Mitsuki Saiga.
+In the English dub of Cosmos, it is voiced by Kari Wahlgren.
+In the musicals, Ryuuji Kasahara played the role of Kyaosu.